Wedding Finances: A Survival Guide

 Be aware of gifting issues.
 For 2016, you can give $14,000 per person under the annual gift tax exclusion.
 If you give an amount over $14,000, you will need to file a gift tax return.
 This will also reduce your lifetime exclusion amount (currently $5.45mm).
 To prevent this, avoid writing large checks directly to the couple.
 If you plan to cover certain aspects of the wedding, it may make sense to pay the vendor directly rather than give money to the couple.

 A wedding should be a joyous occasion for connecting with family and friends—not a time to worry about overspending.
-Although wedding-related expenses may take your breath away, with a bit of careful planning, they don’t have to derail your budget.
+Although wedding-related expenses may take your breath away, with a bit of careful planning, and wedding finances survival guide, they don’t have to derail your budget.